Christmas Morning Monkey Bread

 Treat your family to a little something sweet this holiday season with this chocolate-stuffed monkey bread recipe made with biscuit dough.

-While all monkey bread is delicious, this Christmas monkey bread is especially amazing due to each little piece being stuffed with chocolate kisses.
+While all monkey bread is delicious, this holiday monkey bread is especially amazing due to each little piece being stuffed with melted chocolate kisses.

 Each bite is packed with flavor and oozing with chocolate.
 It is beyond incredible.